-7. Foreign language

-None for AA Degree from Chipola; however, students should be aware that the State University System requires its bachelor degree candidates to have 8 semester hours of college foreign language courses unless they have earned two years of high school credit in a foreign language.
+Required SLS 1101 Orientation 1 Choose the remaining two hours from any courses EXCEPT those listed as physical education or occupational or courses required for each of the other general education areas.
+General Education Requirements in Area 7 Foreign Language Minimum Required: None for AA Degree from Chipola; however, students should be aware that the State University System requires its bachelor's degree candidates to have 8 semester hours of college foreign language courses unless they have earned two years of high school credit in a foreign language.
 Students planning to transfer to a Florida college or university should fulfill this requirement before graduating from Chipola.
+Students may NOT be admitted to a State of Florida university without completing the foreign language requirement, unless they fall under one of the exemption rules listed below.